cyclejs/cyclejs/rxjs-run/docs/api.md

 #### Arguments:

-- `main :: Function` a function that takes `sources` as input and outputs a collection of `sinks` Observables.
+- `main: Function` a function that takes `sources` as input and outputs a collection of `sinks` Observables.
-- `drivers :: Object` an object where keys are driver names and values are driver functions.
+- `drivers: Object` an object where keys are driver names and values are driver functions.

 #### Return: